nxt-dev/nxt-dev.github.io/docs/user_docs/docs/reference.md

 A token is like a [reference or pointer](workflows.md#transitionguide) to another token or value.
 [OS ](workflows.md#transitionmap)style pathing is used to resolve attribute and file tokens.

 Attribute token syntax is `${}`: if it can resolve, it substitutes the attribute, if not it will be empty.
+*If a token is empty it will resolve to `BADRESOLVE`.*

 ```
         ${attribute}